aka-0x4C3DD/encode-zkML-bootcamp-project/README.md

 - **Input Privacy**: The Bluesky posts are not revealed to the verifier.
 - **Model Privacy**: The emotion analysis model weights remain confidential.
-- **Computation Integrity**: The zero-knowledge proof ensures that the emotion analysis was performed correctly.
+- **Computation Integrity**: Fully Homomorphic Encryption ensures that the emotion analysis is performed on encrypted data without revealing the inputs.

 ## 🤝 Contributing